Can cities be addiction-proof by design?

 Sadly, 69,000 people died of drug overdoses in the United States in 2018.
 That's four times the number who died in 1999, and nearly twice as many as die every year in car crashes.
 During these same two decades, according to the Drug Policy Alliance, Government spending on drug enforcement has more than doubled.

 Now it's not all bad.
 According to the New York Times, drug overdose deaths in 2018 actually fell 5%: the first drop since 1990.
-Now, that 5% was almost entirely due to a reduction and prescription drug deaths (deaths from illegal drugs did continue to rise).
+Now, that 5% was almost entirely due to a reduction in prescription drug deaths (deaths from illegal drugs did continue to rise).
 Oh, and it might have had something to do with a temporary $3.3 billion Medicaid expansion for mental health and substance abuse treatment.

 But that just treats some symptoms of what is still a runaway epidemic.
 The question is, what's causing the explosion in drug abuse?